chadxz/respoke-app-express-boilerplate/README.md

  - local account creation & management
  - social signon using twitter, github, and google
  - ability to associate existing account with social login methods
+ - ability to retrieve vanity details about other users that have signed up

 some things this project does **not** have:

  - no modules that require native addons, making it easy to get started on windows
  - no attempt to define look and feel
- - no advanced tools (transpilers, minifiers, bundlers, build tools). developer can add as needed!
+ - no advanced tools (transpilers, minifiers, bundlers, build tools).
+You can add any of these as needed!
  - no requirement of database backend, thanks to nedb database

 ## getting started